The Amazing Life Of Julie D’Aubigny, The Bisexual, Sword-Fighting 17th-Century Opera Star

 La Maupin, The Sword-Fighting Singer

-With a natural talent for music, D’Aubigny found herself offered a role at the Opera de Marseille.
-Opera became her passion – and she performed under the stage name La Maupin.
+Gifted in music, D'Aubigny was eventually offered a position at the Opera de Marseille, where her passion for opera blossomed, and she performed under the stage name La Maupin.

-But leaving Paris did not mean leaving scandal behind.
-In the south of France, D’Aubigny fell in love with a young woman named Cécilia Bortigali.
-Scandalized, the Bortigali family sent Cécilia to a convent.
+Nevertheless, leaving Paris did not mean leaving scandal behind.
+In the southern part of France, D'Aubigny fell in love with a young woman named Cécilia Bortigali, which scandalized the Bortigali family.
+In response, they sent Cécilia to a convent.

-By then, D’Aubigny had fled once more, heading home to Paris and the opera.
+By that time, D'Aubigny had once again fled, returning to Paris and resuming her career at the opera.

-The count agreed to speak with King Louis XIV about a royal pardon.
-Amused by the swashbuckling opera singer, the king granted the pardon.
-That cleared the way for D’Aubigny to pursue a career with the Paris Opera.
+Nonetheless, the specter of a death sentence still loomed over La Maupin.
+Upon her arrival in Paris, she sought an audience with Count d'Armagnac.
+The count consented to approach King Louis XIV regarding a royal pardon.
+The king, amused by the audacious opera singer, granted the pardon, thereby clearing the path for D'Aubigny to embark on a career with the Paris Opera.

 La Maupin took to the stage four nights a week, regaling audiences with her voice.
 One listener declared that La Maupin had “the most beautiful voice in the world.”